NewEnglandSkiHistory.com SkiNewEngland.net

 The 1968-69 season likely came to a close at the start of calendar spring.

 In a sharp change in focus, Maple Valley removed the ski jumps during the 1969 off-season, making way for a larger practice slope.
 Other changes included an expansion of the base lodge, a new ski school building, a new summit patrol building, and a new intermediate or expert trail.
 After departing to work at Thunder Mountain for two years, Daniel Denis returned to serve as ski school director.
-The 1969-70 season started a few days before Christmas, following a snow storm.
+The 1969-70 season started a few days before Christmas, following a snow storm, and lasted through the end of calendar winter.

 Maple Valley made regional headlines in December 1978, when it offered disco nights.
 Ski instructors were on the slopes offering free lessons to the beat of disco music blasting from loudspeakers.